 Purchasing investment real estate takes many different sources of income.
 Above all, ensure you don’t give up your day job to start buying an investment property.

 Most folks can’t buy real estate, especially investment real estate, for instance, without using a lender.
 After all, if you are purchasing investment real estate, it will make you a borrower and a risk.
 However, the people lending you funds expect their money to be safe and secure.
 They are looking for low risk and a return on their investment.
 So how do you lower being a risk?

 Remember, you are expecting a return on your investment.

-Never get your nose out of the joint because your lender is looking to get a return on their investment.
-The lenders take the risk; therefore, the cost to you has much to do with your ability to service the debt.
+Never get your nose out of the joint because your lender wants a return on their investment.
+The lenders take the risk; therefore, the cost has much to do with your ability to service the debt.

-Debt servicing is one of the leading reasons above all for you to keep your day job as you start to build your investment real estate portfolio.
+Debt servicing is one of the leading reasons for you to keep your day job as you start to build your investment real estate portfolio.

 What is debt service, and why is it so important?

 The debt service coverage ratio (DSCR), also known as the “debt coverage ratio” (DCR), is the ratio of cash available for debt servicing to interest, principal, and lease payments.
 It is a popular benchmark used to measure an entity’s (person or corporation) ability to produce enough cash to cover its debt (including lease) payments.
 The higher this ratio is, the easier it is to obtain a loan.